chiefmurph/MAUC/README.md

 If another person also wants to plot a loss density function, he/she will see your branch (hopefully) and coordinate with you.

-This pull request step is optional but helps avoid merge conflicts.
-See below.

 ## ... or Don't Participate

 If you only want to use the code on this site for ideas,